Dollar rebounds as December rate hike back in play

 Following the Fed statement, 43 percent of rate futures traders expect the U.S. central bank to announce a rate hike in December, up from 34 percent just before, according to CME Group FedWatch.
 More than 50 percent have priced a Fed tightening at the meeting in January.

-The dollar also advanced against the Swiss franc, to 0.9959 franc CHF=, the highest since mid-March.
+The dollar also advanced against the Swiss franc, to 0.9959 franc, the highest since mid-March.
 It last traded up 0.9 percent at 0.9949.

 Some market participants remained skeptical that the Fed could actually pull the trigger in December.
 Barclays in a research note said despite the Fed's hawkish tone, soft inflation and ongoing turbulence in emerging markets could delay the rate hike till March next year.